zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 AKS can pull Docker images from any container registry, but the easiest integration is to use Azure Container Registry (ACR).
 In this section we will create a new Azure Container Registry, connect it to our pre-existing AKS cluster and push the Docker image built in the preceding section to it.
 For complete details see [Azure Container Registry documentation](https://docs.microsoft.com/en-us/azure/container-registry/).

 Let's create an instance of ACR in the same resource group we used for AKS.
-We will use the environment variables used during the steps in [Create an Azure Kubernetes Service cluster]({{< relref "/samples/simple/azure-kubernetes-service/create-aks-cluster" >}}).
+We will use the environment variables used during the steps above.
 For simplicity, we use the resource group name as the name of the ACR instance.

 ```shell
 $ az acr create --resource-group $AKS_PERS_RESOURCE_GROUP --name $AKS_PERS_RESOURCE_GROUP --sku Basic